Advanced search

 Pulmonary toxicity

-Interstitial Lung Disease (ILD)-like events leading to fatalities have occurred in patients receiving non-liposomal irinotecan.
-No cases of ILD-like events have been reported with ONIVYDE pegylated liposomal therapy in clinical studies.
-Risk factors include pre-existing lung disease, use of pneumotoxic medicinal products, colony stimulating factors or having previously received radiation therapy.
+Interstitial Lung Disease (ILD)‑like events leading to fatalities have occurred in patients receiving non‑liposomal irinotecan.
+In NAPOLI-3 study, pneumonitis was reported in 0.3% of patients receiving ONIVYDE pegylated liposomal in combination with oxaliplatin and 5-FU/LV.
+Risk factors include pre‑existing lung disease, use of pneumotoxic medicinal products, colony stimulating factors or having previously received radiation therapy.
 Patients with risk factors should be closely monitored for respiratory symptoms before and during ONIVYDE pegylated liposomal therapy.
-A reticulo-nodular pattern on chest X-ray was observed in a small percentage of patients enrolled in a clinical study with irinotecan.
+A reticulo‑nodular pattern on chest X‑ray was observed in a small percentage of patients enrolled in a clinical study with irinotecan.
 New or progressive dyspnoea, cough, and fever should prompt interruption of ONIVYDE pegylated liposomal treatment, pending diagnostic evaluation.
-ONIVYDE pegylated liposomal should be discontinued in patients with a confirmed diagnosis of ILD.
+ONIVYDE pegylated liposomal should be discontinued in patients with a confirmed diagnosis of ILD (see section 4.2).

 Hepatic impairment